 Meriwether Lewis

-Portrait by [[Charles Wilson Peale]] Meriwether Lewis (August 18, 1774 – October 11, 1809) was an American explorer, soldier, politician, and public administrator, best known for his role as the leader of the Lewis and Clark Expedition, also known as the Corps of Discovery, with William Clark.
+Portrait by [[Charles Wilson Peale]], c.
+1807 Meriwether Lewis (August 18, 1774 – October 11, 1809) was an American explorer, soldier, politician, and public administrator, best known for his role as the leader of the Lewis and Clark Expedition, also known as the Corps of Discovery, with William Clark.
 Their mission was to explore the territory of the Louisiana Purchase, establish trade with, and sovereignty over the natives near the Missouri River, and claim the Pacific Northwest and Oregon Country for the United States before European nations.
 They also collected scientific data, and information on indigenous nations.
 President Thomas Jefferson appointed him Governor of Upper Louisiana in 1806.
-He died of gunshot wounds in what was either a murder or suicide, in 1809.
+He died in 1809 of gunshot wounds, in what was either a murder or suicide.
 Provided by Wikipedia

 1. 1